top of page

 • Neurodivergence

-Conditions that fall under the neurodivergent umbrella include anxiety, depression, autism, ADHD, dyslexia, and epilepsy, among other conditions.
+Conditions that fall within the neurodivergent spectrum include anxiety, depression, autism, ADHD, dyslexia, and epilepsy, among others.
+Each person with these conditions experiences unique brain differences.

 Medical Model of Disabilities